 - Set standard settings.
 Load the default settings for the current report option.

-- Change option.
+- Edit report option.
 Open the report option settings.

 - Select option.
 Select a report option.

 - Open a new window.
 Open a new report window with the current settings applied.